FarabiInnovations/agent_network_analysis/definitions.md

 #### Final Risk

-  (p is the priority weight of the error type, which in this example will be either type-1 or type-2)
+  p = the priority weight of the error type, which in this example will be either type-1 or type-2

   FR = R * (p * PriorityError + (1-p) * NonPriorityError)

 #### Cost (Loss) (cost.csv)